aiven/devportal/docs/tools/cli/project.rst

 ``avn project user-list``
 '''''''''''''''''''''''''

-See the users with access to the project
+Lists the users with access to the project

 .. list-table::
   :header-rows: 1